danchoi/poddb_client/README.markdown

             --key-mappings               Show key mappings for Vim navigation interface -h, --help                       Show this message
         -v, --version                    Show version number

+After you submit a query, Poddb will either show you a list of podcasts, or a list of matching podcast epidoes.

 ## Bug reports and feature requests